RevenueHunt/docs/docs/customer-success/add-to-cart-issues.md

 ## You’re using a cart drawer

-Our Shop Quiz app does not integrate with drawer carts at the moment.
+Our RevenueHunt app does not integrate with drawer carts at the moment.
 So after the quiz is over, the quiz is adding products to the “regular” cart instead of the drawer cart in your theme.

 Unfortunately, drawer carts are an added functionality by specific store themes, not a core Shopify feature.
 Because of that, we cannot integrate with drawer carts at the moment.